Crumb Top Baking

 Parsnip and Pear Soup

 Savory and sweet, this roasted Parsnip and Pear Soup is made with simple ingredients and highlights the sweet, caramelized flavor of roasted pears and tender parsnips.
-It’s dairy-free and vegan and can be enjoyed as an appetizer or main meal with some savory granola sprinkled on top.
+Roasting brings out the natural sweetness of parsnips, which pairs well with the sweet baked pears.
+This soup is thick and creamy without any cream so it's dairy-free and vegan.
+You can enjoy it as an appetizer or main meal with some savory granola sprinkled on top.

 Parsnip and pear soup in green bowls with savoury granola on top.